-Unfortunately, liens can pass to a new owner if the car is sold, so before buying a used vehicle it is important to verify there are no outstanding liens against it.
+Unfortunately, liens can pass to a new owner if the car is sold, so before buying a used vehicle it is important to know how to get a title loan with a lien.

-Also there is a type of lien called the Electronic Lien.
+Also, there is a type of lien called Electronic Lien.
 The Electronic Lien and Title Program (ELT) is a method by which lending institutions (lienholders) can exchange vehicle and title information electronically.